 5. Support the local community

-When you stay with an Airbnb host, you support the local community.
+When you stay with an Airbnb host in Hoi An, you support the local community.
 By staying in real neighbourhoods with real families, you have a fantastic opportunity to experience their customs and daily life firsthand, all while contributing to the local economy.

 When to Book

 Looking for an Airbnb in Hoi An can be challenging as there are copious amounts on offer.
 This delightful little riverside town has become one of the most popular tourist destinations in Vietnam.
 Rooms in Hoi An fill up faster than ever before.
 In 2017, the city greeted 3.22 million tourists, which is up 21.6% from the previous year, with almost 1.45 million people staying overnight, occupying 51% of the city’s available rooms.

 Hidden Hint: Accommodation in Hoi An fills up faster than you can say “Unesco World Heritage site.”
 If you are looking for cost-efficient accommodation that offers a unique experience, we advise that you book your Airbnb well in advance.

 1. First, Ask Yourself: “Is Airbnb for Me?”

 Airbnb is not for everyone and comes in many forms.
 Remember you will be staying in a home, not a hotel room.
 Space and amenities will, therefore, vary from place to place.
 If you are looking for consistency and standardised services (cleaning, breakfast etc.), or are in town for just one night, a hotel is probably a better, more hassle-free option for you.
 If you are a solo traveller, you might prefer the social atmosphere of a hostel.

 However, if you are travelling with friends or family and could use the additional space, privacy, and authenticity, Airbnb could be just the right fit for you.